top of page

 Project process.png

-• Sprint 1: Focused entirely on research to establish a strong foundation of user insights and requirements.
+Focused entirely on Research to establish a strong foundation of user insights and requirements.

-• Sprints 2, 3, & 4: Balanced research and design, emphasizing the development of three key features.
+Balanced Research & Design, emphasizing the development of three key features.
 Each sprint involved iterative testing and refinement.

 Research